 Backfill the Full Hyperliquid OHLCV Archive

-Pull the full Hyperliquid OHLCV archive for one market and one interval from Dwellir's index endpoint with a resumable multi-process Python exporter that sustains thousands of requests per second.
+Pull the full Hyperliquid OHLCV archive for one market, or fan the same exporter across all discovered markets for one interval, with a resumable multi-process Python exporter.

-If you need the full OHLCV archive for one Hyperliquid market, the contract is straightforward: request one candle at a time and iterate the bucket-open timestamps yourself.
+If you need bucket-level resume control for the full OHLCV archive, the contract is straightforward: request one candle at a time and iterate the bucket-open timestamps yourself.

-That is the intended archival path on api-hyperliquid-index.n.dwellir.com today.
-There is no separate bulk history route, and range-style query params do not change the response shape.
-In this guide, we show you how to build a resumable Python exporter that discovers the endpoint with the Dwellir CLI, spreads work across multiple worker processes over HTTP/2, respects your plan's request-rate ceiling, skips empty sparse gaps, and merges the results back into one ordered CSV.
+For most range pulls, use the paginated /v1/candles/range endpoint shown in the CSV and Parquet guides.
+This guide keeps the one-bucket worker because it gives you explicit resume state, sparse-gap accounting, and high-RPS sharding for very large archive jobs.
+We show you how to build a resumable Python exporter that discovers the endpoint with the Dwellir CLI, spreads work across multiple worker processes over HTTP/2, respects your plan's request-rate ceiling, skips empty sparse gaps, and merges the results back into one ordered CSV.

 The exporter is designed to sustain close to the Scale plan's 5000 RPS ceiling from a single workstation.
 On our measurements it sustains around 4500–5000 useful RPS while backfilling one month of 1s data with zero errors.